Water Accounting Project

 The MWC ‘s water-use estimate—710 gallons per house per day—is based on several sources of data, including climatic data, meter data from local water systems water use rates for crops and livestock, and agricultural census data; estimates developed by the Methow Basin Planning Unit; and, aerial photo analysis.
 The estimate is also based on use during July—the month during which the largest quantity of water is likely to be used.

 The MWC’s voluntary metering program data will help us better understand how much water local households actually use so we can refine the water-use estimate.

-What's next?
-The Technical Review Committee and the MWC are finalizing the Final Report for Task #4.
-Click here to review the Draft Report.
-The MWC will perform a final review at the May 2022 MWC meeting, and submit the report to Ecology, with recommendations for next steps inducing peer review of the SFD withdrawal number.
+The Technical Review Committee and the MWC have approved the Final Report for Task #4.
+Click here to read the Task #4 Final Report, and here for the Task #5 Report.
+Next, the MWC will submit the report to Ecology, with recommendations for next steps inducing peer review of the SFD withdrawal number.
 You may email the Technical Committee with your questions about the project of for more information.

 The MWC, with the help of volunteer landowners, used smart water meters in a voluntary metering program, to gather data about current use of water in single family domestic wells.
 Data gathered this summer suggests the current water usage number of 710 gallons per day, consumed, is adequate and accurate to provide to Okanogan County for use in its water tracking database.
 The MWC in November 2021, voted to end the metering program after installing 12 meters, and to finalize its report to Ecology this spring.
 Meters will continue to send data remotely and will continue to help us understand how much water residents use so we can better understand how demand will change over time.